andrewhinh/admirer/README.md

 python ./training/stage_model.py --fetch --from_project admirer
 ```
 ## Repository Structure
-The repo is separated into main folders that each describe a part of the ML-project lifecycle, some of which contain notebooks that allow for interaction with these components, and supporting files and folders that store configurations and workflow scripts:
+The repo is separated into main folders that each describe a part of the ML-project lifecycle, some of which contain interactive notebooks, and supporting files and folders that store configurations and workflow scripts:
 ```bash
 .
 ├── api_serverless  # the backend handler code using AWS Lambda.